pickupnyc/pickupnyc/README.md

 ### Description and Purpose

-This project is designed to analyze soccer teams' performance data, providing users with a detailed understanding of each team's strengths and weaknesses.
-By evaluating offensive metrics like goals, dangerous attacks, shots, and shots on target, the tool offers insights into a team's offensive capabilities, while defensive stats reveal areas of vulnerability.

-The app will also feature a machine learning model that predicts Premier League match outcomes, such as Manchester City vs Arsenal, based on an external dataset.
+PickupNYC is a community-driven platform transforming how soccer enthusiasts in New York City connect, organize, and participate in pickup games and soccer-related discussions.
+Our mission is to make soccer more accessible across NYC's five boroughs by creating a vibrant, inclusive digital community.

-Additionally, it includes a news feed to keep users informed on the latest updates about teams and players, and a platform where users can create, edit, update, and delete posts for organizing local pickup soccer matches.
+Additionally, it includes a news feed to keep users informed on the latest updates about teams and players.

 ### Inspirations

-The inspiration behind this app is to give bettors a competitive edge when deciding on Premier League matchups, providing critical analysis and predictions to help them make informed decisions.
-By offering deep insights into team performance and outcomes, the app equips users with valuable data that enhances their chances of making successful bets.
+In New York City's diverse soccer landscape, many enthusiasts face challenges in finding and organizing local games.
+PickupNYC bridges this gap by providing a unified platform where players can easily create, discover, and join games in their neighborhood, while engaging with fellow soccer lovers through discussions and community features.

 ## Tech Stack